-The couple Ennio and Mena was brought together by wine.
+Ennio and Mena were brought together by wine.
 Despite coming from different backgrounds and areas of Campania, both their families have been in wine for generations.

 Ennio's grandfather was a winemaker in the province of Caserta.
-Here he grew Asprinino, which he pressed and kept in big limestone cave dug under the family house.
-Ennio's wine Mena was born in Torrecuso, a small village close to Benevento, located 420 meters above sea level, where the grapes Aglianico and Falanghina are two most important DOC.
-It is in this small village, in the cellar of Mena's grandfather, that they have started producing wine under the name Canlibero.
-The name of the winery is a paraphrase of "San Libero" (San Liberatore), protector of Torrecuso and the place where Ennio and Mena got married.
-It also refers to the term "maverick" (cane libero, in italian: free dog is an unorthodox or independent-minded person) and a tribute to their dog, Brando, that also appear on their labels.
+Here he grew Asprinino, which he pressed and kept in a big limestone cave dug under the family house.
+Mena was born in Torrecuso, a small village close to Benevento, located 420 meters above sea level, where the grapes Aglianico and Falanghina are the two most important in the DOC.
+It was in this small village, in the cellar of Mena's grandfather, that they began producing wine under the name Canlibero.
+The name of the winery is a paraphrase of "San Libero" (San Liberatore), protector of Torrecuso, and the place where Ennio and Mena got married.
+It also refers to the term "maverick" (cane libero, in italian: free dog is an unorthodox or independent-minded person) and a tribute to their dog, Brando, who also appears on their labels.

-Ennio and Mena produce terrior wine, and as much as they the wines refelect the area, it also reflect ethics and personality of those who produced it.
+Ennio and Mena produce terroir driven wines, and as much as the wines refelect the area, they also reflect ethics and the personalities of those who produced it.

-The vineyard is managed and cultivated biodynamicaly, which implies the use of green manure and biodynamic preparations.
-The grapes consits of Aglianico, Falanghina and Trebbiano all from fifty year old vines.
-The grapes are picked by hand and the fermentations starts spntaneously wihtout adding any cultured yeast.
-The most radical action is the strive for working completly without sulfur in every stage of the winemaking.
-For the the moment they only use sulfur when botteling.
+The vineyard is managed and cultivated biodynamically, which implies the use of green manure and biodynamic preparations.
+The grapes consit of Aglianico, Falanghina and Trebbiano, all from fifty-year-old vines.
+The grapes are picked by hand and the fermentations begin spontaneously without adding any cultured yeast.
+The most radical action is their strive for working completly without sulphur in every stage of the winemaking.